The Future of Mobility

 How transportation technology and social trends are creating a new business ecosystem

-"The Future of Mobility: How transportation technology and social trends are creating a new business ecosystem" was published by Deloitte University Press.
+"The Future of Mobility: How transportation technology and social trends are creating a new business ecosystem" was published by Deloitte Insights.
 It talks about the future evolution of transportation and mobility.
-The debate centers on whether the extended automotive industry will evolve incrementally toward some future mobility ecosystem or whether change will occur at a more radical pace and in a highly disruptive manner.
-The report offers a high-level description of each future state and the course of change, and calls for all industry players to get prepared and weigh their future direction.
+The debate centers on whether the extended automotive industry will evolve incrementally toward some future mobility ecosystem or whether

 Further breakthroughs are advancing the introduction of autonomous vehicles, and driverless cars is expected to become a commercial reality.
 Young adults, along with urbanites, are gravitating toward a model of personal mobility consumption based on pay-per-use, which fundamentally challenges today’s consumption model centered on personal ownership of cars.
 A system that has been well established for a century is on the verge of a major transformation that could result in the emergence of a new ecosystem of personal mobility.
 The followings are the main takeaways from this collection.